LucianoJBarbosa/LucianoJBarbosa/README.md

 React · Vite — front-end
 SQL · REST APIs — base de qualquer sistema

-*back-end in PHP/Laravel for web, C# and .NET for enterprise, Go for performance.*
+*Back-end in PHP/Laravel for web, C# and .NET for enterprise, Go for performance.*
 *Front-end in React using Vite.
 Integrate anything.*

 ---